ethlo/itu/README.md

 ## Features

 * No external dependencies, minimalistic JAR (~18KB)
-* Apache license
+* Apache licensed
-* Correct time-zone handling
 * Handling of leap-seconds
-* Very high performance
+* Very high performance (TL;DR: ~10x the speed of `java.time` parser/formatter)

 ## Performance

 <img src="doc/performance.png" alt="Performance plot">

-Your mileage may vary.
-The tests are easy to run and are included in the repository.
+Your mileage may vary, but tests indicate about 10x faster than JDK classes.
+The tests are easy to run:
 ```shell
 mvn clean test -Pbenchmark
 ```